November 3, 2025

 4. Medical Power of Attorney (POA)

 What happens if you’re conscious but can’t communicate clearly?
 Or recovering from surgery and need someone to make quick medical choices on your behalf?
-That’s where the medical power of attorney becomes vital.
+That’s where the medical representative agreement becomes vital.

 This legal doc designates someone you trust, such as your spouse, friend, or adult child, to make healthcare decisions if you can’t.
 It’s one of the most practical examples of medical legal documents because it bridges the gap between personal and professional responsibility.